kimsis/waterdrop-assignment/api/README.md

 - close api docker container, if open
 - copy the contents of .env.example into a .env file
 - $ ./start-api.sh

+Automated tests can be run via:
+- $ php artisan test